kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 ## Sensitive variable handling

 When configuring these alternatives you'll sometimes need to configure sensitive values such as passwords.
-Earlier in the docs guidance was given on how to handle these more securely in both Terraform and Ansible.
+Earlier in the documentation, guidance was given on how to handle these more securely in both Terraform and Ansible.
 Refer to the below sections for further information.

 - [Sensitive variable handling in Terraform](environment_provision.md#sensitive-variable-handling-in-terraform)
 - [Sensitive variable handling in Ansible](environment_configure.md#sensitive-variable-handling-in-ansible)